The Cheetah Girls: Passport to Stardom

 The Cheetah Girls: Passport to Stardom is a video game based on the movie The Cheetah Girls: One World.
 It was released for the Nintendo DS on August 19, 2008 in North America and on December 8 in PAL regions.
 It is the sequel to the 2007 video game The Cheetah Girls: Pop Star Sensations.

 Plot

 The game takes place after the events of The Cheetah Girls: One World.
 The Cheetah Girls explore and perform their way through India before participating in various international competitions in Spain and New York City.

 Gameplay

 In the game, the player plays various mini-games as Aqua, Chanel and Dorinda in order to progress.
-These mini-games include a rhythm game (where the player must correctly time the notes in a song by either by pressing "B", tapping the screen, or singing into the DS's microphone), a memory game (where the player must memorize the stitching on a piece of clothing and replicate the positioning), and a tile-matching video game.
+These mini-games include a rhythm game (where the player must correctly time the notes in a song by either by pressing "B", tapping the screen, or singing into the DS's microphone), a memory game (where the player must memorize the stitching on a piece of clothing and replicate the positioning), and a tile-matching game.
 The player can also customize the girls' clothing using in-game currency.

 The game featured DGamer integration, which allowed for cooperative play and sharing of custom outfits with friends.